Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Details about Neural Collapse

 For overparametrised model trained through the terminal phase of training (TPT), Neural Collapse (NC) phenomenon emerges, particularly in the penultimate layer and in the linear classifier of DNNs \citep{Papyan_2020,ammar2024neco}.
 NC is characterized by five main properties: \begin{enumerate} \item \textbf{Variability Collapse (NC1):} the within-class variation in activations becomes negligible as each activation collapses toward its respective class mean. \item \textbf{Convergence to Simplex ETF (NC2):} the class-mean vectors converge to having equal lengths, as well as having equal-sized angles between any pair of class means.
 This configuration corresponds to a Simplex Equiangular Tight Frame (ETF). \item \textbf{Convergence to Self-Duality (NC3):} in the limit of an ideal classifier, the class means and linear classifiers of a neural network converge to each other up to rescaling, implying that the decision regions become geometrically similar and that the class means lie at the centers of their respective regions. \item \textbf{Simplification to Nearest Class-Center (NC4):} The network classifier progressively tends to select the class with the nearest class mean for a given activation, typically based on standard Euclidean distance. \item \textbf{ID/OOD Orthogonality (NC5):} As the training procedure advances, OOD and ID data tend to become increasingly more orthogonal to each other.
 In other words, the clusters of OOD data become more perpendicular to the configuration adopted by ID data (\ie the Simplex ETF). \end{enumerate}

 These NC properties provide valuable insights into DNNs learned representation structure and properties, which allows for a considerable simplification.
-Additionally, the convergence of NC provides guarantees in terms of OOD detection.
+Additionally, the convergence of NC can be linked to OOD detection \citet{ammar2024neco,haas2023linking,zhao2023dual,zhang2024epa}.
 For further details refer to~\citep{Papyan_2020,ammar2024neco}

-\section{Complementary Results on Double descent and OOD detection}
+\section{Complementary Results on Double Descent and OOD Detection}